-Total annual rainfall was 478.6mm and well below the long term average in 2019/20 (Figure 21a).
-Rainfall followed similar wet/dry season trends leading up to the annual survey, with February having the highest rainfall of 242mm, similar to the long term average (Figure 26b).
-Rainfall conditions for 2019/20 were considered mild for the area.
+Total annual rainfall in the 12 months proir to the survey was 864 mm, above the long term average of 673 mm in 2020/21 (Figure 21a).
+Rainfall followed wet/dry season trends leading up to the annual survey, with January having the highest rainfall of 282 mm (Figure 26b).
+Significant and above average rainfall fell in the survey months of January, June, August and November 2021.

 Figure 21a.
-Total annual rainfall (mm) recorded at Bowen, 2000/01-2019/20.
+Total annual rainfall (mm) recorded at Guthalungra, 2000/01-2020/21.
 Year represented in columns is twelve months prior to the survey.

 Figure 21b.
-Total monthly rainfall (mm) recorded at Bowen, January 2018 - October 2020.
+Total monthly rainfall (mm) recorded at Guthalungra, January 2019 - November 2021.

-3.3.4 River Flow - Don River
+3.3.4 River Flow - Elliot River

-River flow for the Don River was below the long-term annual average in 2019/20 (Figure 22a).
-The highest amount of river flow in the survey year occurred between February and March, but was below the long term monthly averages (Figure 22b).
+River flow for the Eliot River was below the long-term annual average in 2020/21 for the second consecutive year (Figure 22a).
+The highest river flow in the survey year occurred in January 2021, well above the long-term average rainfall for that month, however all other months were below the long term monthly averages (Figure 22b).

 Figure 22a.
-Total annual river discharge of the Don River from 2002/03 to 2019/20.
+Total annual river discharge of the Elliot River from 2003/04 to 2020/21.
 Year represented in columns is twelve months prior to the survey.

 Figure 22b.
-Total monthly river discharge of the Don River from January 2018 to December 2020.
+Total monthly river discharge of the Elliot River from January 2019 to December 2021.